ibotdotout/ibotdotout.github.io/_posts/2016-03-03-docker-reduce-image-size.md

     && pip install predictionio
 ```

-that reduce image layer and drop iamge size.
+that reduce image layer and image size.
 However your should do this when your sure with `Dockerfile`
 becuase `docker build` will cache a huge layer, you need to rebuild all
 commands if your edit any single one.